Knack Glossary

 Views

 A view is a visual element that works with the records in your database.
-For example, a Form is a view that can be used to capture data and a Grid is a view that can be used to display existing data.
+For example, a form is a view that can be used to capture data and a grid is a view that can be used to display existing data.

 SourceThe primary source is the main table used by a view.
-For example, if a Form view created a new record for the Contact table, the Contact table will be the form’s primary source.
+For example, if a form view created a new record for the Contact table, the Contact table will be the form’s primary source.

 Rules